The Sound of Music: Cast recordings

+The cast recording of the 1981 West End production was the first to be recorded digitally.
+It was released on CD for the first time in 2010 by the UK label Pet Sounds and included two bonus tracks from the original single issued by Epic to promote the production.
+A recording of the 2006 London Palladium cast was released.
 The soundtrack from the 2013 NBC television production starring Carrie Underwood and Stephen Moyer was released on CD and digital download in December 2013 on the Sony Masterworks label.
 Also featured on the album are Audra McDonald, Laura Benanti and Christian Borle.